Wednesday, October 30, 2024

 Dir - Oren Peli

 As of this date, no horror film has utilized the found footage framework to better advantage than Oren Peli's exceptional Paranormal Activity.
 Every justification for the sub-genre is not only given, but also allows for the simple and terrifying story to resonate that much more with the audience.
 Filmed in Peli's own home over an intense seven day shooting schedule, Micha Sloat's protagonist means well in some respects when he buys a camera and annoys his girlfriend Katie Featherston by trying to capture the bumps-in-the-night episodes that they have been experiencing.
 Yet he is also driven by stubborn machismo and only sees the folly of his ways when it is too late, at which point this doomed couple's plight becomes that much more relatable.
 Besides the way that the footage is chronologically structured, we are never taken out of the proceedings by questioning the character's behavior, due in large part to the malevolent force that they are dealing with which cannot be ignored, reasoned with, or bested.
-For those who can immerse themselves in found footage, this can easily be recognized as the scariest movie ever made, yet also one with plenty to say about complex couples dynamics and the folly of trying to control the uncontrolable.
+For those who can immerse themselves in found footage, this can easily be recognized as the scariest movie ever made, yet also one with plenty to say about complex couple dynamics and the recklessness of trying to control the uncontrolable.

 11. SHIVERS